2nd/histogrex/readme.md

 Writes (which ought to substantially outnumber reads) are in constant time regardless of the configuration.
 Querying a histogram for a specific percentile, or other metric (max value, min value) is slightly slower as the range and/or precision grows.
-However, the implementation relies solely on write-optimized ETS tables and thus operations are not serialized (beyond the mutex locks used by ETS).
+However, the implementation relies on write-optimized ETS tables and thus operations are not serialized (beyond the locks used by ETS).

 A histogram with a range of 1..1_000_000 and a precision of 3 takes roughly 16000 bytes.